jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 See the Javadoc for the
 [<code>@EnableManager</code> annotation](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableManager.html) for additional configuration options.

-As of VMware GemFire 1.11.0, you must include additional VMware GemFire dependencies on your Spring Boot application classpath to make your application a proper VMware GemFire Manager in the cluster, particularly if you also enable the embedded HTTP service in the Manager.
+As of [vmware-gemfire-name] 1.11.0, you must include additional [vmware-gemfire-name] dependencies on your Spring Boot application classpath to make your application a proper [vmware-gemfire-name] Manager in the cluster, particularly if you also enable the embedded HTTP service in the Manager.